Simurgh818/Dabiri_unsupervised_clustering/README.md

 ```

 ### Requirements
 This script was developed on a Windows machine with 7 core processor and 16 GB RAM.
-Although it is not a computationally heavy script.
+Although it is not a computationally heavy script and it ran fine on BMI cluster with 1 CPU core and 2 GB RAM.

 ## Description of scripts:
 Once installed, the user can open the jupyter notebook called UnsupervisedClustering.ipynb to run the clustering.